 - If you ever see condensation build up on your window panes during winter months, you’ve got high levels of moisture in your home.
 Act quickly to wipe the surface down and turn up the dehumidifier setting.

-If your home floods from a equipment breakdown, it may be covered under your home insurance policy, unlike damage from flood water.
+If your home floods from an equipment breakdown, it may be covered under your home insurance policy, unlike flood water damage.
 Timely cleanup is critical.
 Mold will begin growing within 24-48 hours of water damage and can be expensive and difficult to remove if it’s not nipped in the bud quickly.
 This is where that dehumidifier can come really in handy.
 While most of the time you can digitally set your unit to maintain a good humidity level in your home, you can manually keep it running for quicker results during the cleanup period.

 There you go!
 One really good solution to help a complicated problem for Virginians.
 Not a bad trade for the preservation of home and family.
 Now go pour yourself a tall glass of sweet tea and enjoy your summer!